 Notably, increasing silver-level qualified health plan premiums would not harm most consumers who qualify for the premium tax credit because the credit increases as the premium increases.
 See California, 267 F. Supp.
 3d at 1134 ("[T]he amount [of the premium tax credit] is based on the cost of the second-cheapest silver plan available on the exchange in your geographic area, and then adjusted based on your income (that is, based on where you fall on the spectrum between 100% and 400% of the federal poverty level).
 So, if premiums for the second-cheapest silver plan in your area go up, the amount of your tax credit will go up by a corresponding amount.
-See 26 U.S.C. § 36B."); see also id. at 1122 ("[M]ost state regulators")
+See 26 U.S.C. § 36B."); see also id. at 1122 ("[M]ost state regulators have devised responses that give millions of lower-income people better health coverage options than they would otherwise have had.").